vibbits/nextflow-workshop/README.md

 **Extra exercise 1**
 ==============
-Complete the `nextflow.config` and `params.config` files in the `exercises/04_configs/` folder.
+Complete the `nextflow.config`, `standard.config` and `params.yaml` files in the `exercises/04_configs/` folder.
 These config files should accompany the script `exercises/04_configs/RNAseq.nf`.
-Move into this directory (`cd exercises/04_configs`) and run the commmand to run this pipeline: `nextflow run RNAseq.nf -profile apptainer`.
+Move into this directory (`cd exercises/04_configs`) and run the commmand to run this pipeline: `nextflow run RNAseq.nf -profile standard,apptainer -params-file params.yaml`.

 <details>

 <summary>Solution 1</summary>

 The solution is available in the `exercises/04_configs/solutions/` folder.

-> **Note**
->
-> Try changing a parameter in the config file and see the updated value printed by the workflow.
-Also try leaving an option out of the config file to see how the defaults in the script are then used, when they'd normally be overwritten.

 </details>